acecooper977/techinterviewproject/README.md

 `echo "export PATH=/opt/puppetlabs/bin:\$PATH" >> /etc/bashrc`

-3.Check Puppet version using the command below (we used Puppet 6.4.1 for this lab)
+3. Check Puppet version using the command below (we used Puppet 6.4.1 for this lab)

 `puppet –version`